TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes can automatically increase or decrease the number of Pods or nodes in the cluster based on custom metrics or CPU utilization, improving performance without manual oversight.

+   Kubernetes can automatically increase or decrease the number of Pods or nodes in the cluster based on custom metrics, such as CPU utilization.
+This auto-scaling feature optimizes resource allocation, improving application performance while minimizing costs.

 ### 11. **Multi-Tenancy**:
    - Supports namespaces, allowing you to isolate different teams or projects within the same Kubernetes cluster.